turbonomic/orm/README.md

 ## <a id="Problem"></a>Problem

 The lifecycle of micro-service based application is managed by Operator, this uses declarative approach to manage the desired state of an application (like Pod replicas, memory limits, etc.).
-Any Turbo actions to manage the size of a workload controller like Deployment, either vertically or horizontally will be reverted by the Operator.
+Any Turbo actions to directly manage the size of a workload controller like Deployment, either vertically or horizontally will be reverted by the Operator.

 To Illustrate the problem, lets consider two scenarios when executing a container resizing action in kubetrubo with operator and without operator: